Adrian-Mag/SensRay/README.md

 - **visualization.earth_plots**: Circular Earth cross-sections and ray plotting
 - **visualization.earth_3d**: Interactive 3D visualization with PyVista
 - **kernels.sensitivity**: NOT DONE!
+- **kernels.sensitivity**: Basic sensitivity-kernel helpers are implemented on `PlanetMesh` (see `demos/02_ray_tracing_kernels.ipynb`).

+What's new
+-- Tetrahedral-only demo notebooks and mesh export (no octree examples in demos).
+-- Per-ray and multi-ray sensitivity kernel computation implemented and exposed on `PlanetMesh`.

 ## Dependencies